pbrod/numdifftools/README.rst

 are used in an adaptive manner, coupled with a Romberg extrapolation methodology to provide a maximally accurate result.
-The user can configure many options like; changing the order of the method or the extrapolation, even allowing the user to specify whether central, forward or backward differences are used.
+The user can configure many options like; changing the order of the method or the extrapolation, even allowing the user to specify whether complex-step, central, forward or backward differences are used.

 The methods provided are:

-- **Derivative**: Compute the derivatives of order 1 through 4 on any scalar function.
+- **Derivative**: Compute the derivatives of order 1 through 10 on any scalar function.

 - **Gradient**: Compute the gradient vector of a scalar function of one or more variables.